-The Analysis of Alternatives (AoA) starts with describing the functional contribution of a substance to a process or an article so as to be clear on what is expected from an alternative.
-At the RMOa phase, the AoA may be more generic in the identification and discussion of alternatives than in the case of individual applications for an Authorisation, but it should reflect the state-of-the-art to avoid future challenges such as during public consultations.
+The Analysis of Alternatives (AoA) starts with describing the functional contribution of a substance to a process or an article so as to be clear on what is expected from an alternative to the use of the substance.
+InAt the RMOa phase, the AoA may be more generic in the identification and discussion of alternatives than in the case of individual applications for an Authorisation, but it should reflect the state-of-the-art to avoid future challenges such as during public consultations (consider the Suitable Alternative Generally Available concept (SAGA)).
 Following issues will come up during the AoA:

-- 1. Identification of key functional requirements may force to split the analysis into different functionality groups. - 2.
-Among the questions to address: - a.
-Drivers for substitution: potential exposure, cost (relative prices), and market pressure. - Drivers for continued use: could be the cost of the alternative (unit price, performance-related cost), technical considerations related to functionality, process complexity or the production of additional impurities/waste and market conditions (technical specifications or consumer preference) - c.
+Identification of key functional requirements may force to split the analysis into different functionality groups.

+2. Among the questions to address Also:

+- a.
+Drivers for substitution: potential exposure, cost (relative prices), and market pressure. b.
+Drivers for continued use: could be the cost of the alternative (unit price, performance-related cost), technical considerations related to functionality, process complexity or the production of additional impurities/waste and market conditions (technical specifications or consumer preference) - c.
 Likelihood of an alternative becoming available: ongoing trials (from most likely to yield success to 'plan B alternatives', at a less mature stage) and timeframe - d.
-Other criteria such as - Hazard profile of the alternative (an issue for metals because alternatives have often similar hazard profiles) - Operational constraints linked to the process e.g. - Sustainability criteria (resource availability or depletion, energy and carbon leakage)
+Other criteria such as - → Hazard profile of the alternative (an issue for metals because alternatives have often similar hazard profiles)